dabrze/CheckMyBlob/GatherData/README.md

 export LD_LIBRARY_PATH=$PATH_TO_CCP4/lib
 ```

 5. The code in this repository was tested with CCP4 7.0 and compiled with GCC 4.8.
-They will not work if compiled with GCC 5.
+It will not work if compiled with GCC 5.
 We assume you have gcc-4.8 and g++ installed.
 ```
-# Use this if your default compiler is different than GCC 4.8
+# Use the line below if your default compiler is different than GCC 4.8
-# export CC="${PWD}/lib/gcc4_compat_wrapper gcc-4.8"
+export CC="${PWD}/lib/gcc4_compat_wrapper gcc-4.8"
 cd lib/pyclipper
 python setup.py install
 cd ../../
 ```

-6. Download the desired coordinates and structure files from PDB.
+6. Download the desired coordinates and structure files from the PDB.
 You can use only part
-of the repository, but the software assumes that the directory structure reflects
+of the repository, but the code assumes that the directory structure reflects
 how data is stored by the PDB.
 The files should be unzipped and you will have to have
 at least the following directories:
 ```